sleirsgoevy/vitasdk.nix/README.md

 ## Packages

-Derivations for all [official VitaSDK packages](https://github.com/vitasdk/packages) are generated, however not all of them actually compile or even evaluate successfully.
-For example, one package has its source hosted on SVN, which the current lockfile generator does not support.
+Derivations for all 121 [official VitaSDK packages](https://github.com/vitasdk/packages) are generated and build correctly, however most of them are not tested.